ml31415/numpy-groupies/README.md

 The output is an array, with the ith element giving the `sum`  (or `mean` or whatever) of the relevant items from within `vals`.
 By default, any gaps are filled with zero: in the above example, the label `2` does not appear in the `idx` list, so in the output, the element `2` is `0.0`.
 If you would prefer to fill the gaps with `nan` (or some other value, e.g. `-1`) you can do this using `filvalue=nan`.

 ###Multiple implementations of accumarray
-This repositorary contains three independant implementations of the same function.
+This repositorary contains several independant implementations of the same function.
 Some of the implementations may throw `NotImplemented` exceptions for certain inputs, but whenever a result is produced it should be the same across all implementations (to within some small floating-point error).
-The simplest implementation, provided in the file **`accumarray_purepy.py`** uses pure python, but is much slower than the other implementations.  **`accumarray_numpy.py`** makes use of a variety of `numpy` tricks to try and get as close to the hardware's optimal performance as possible, however if you really want the absolute best performance possible you will need the **`accumarray_weave.py`** version - see the notes on `scipy.weave` below.
-Note that if you know which implementation you want you only need that one file.
+The simplest implementation, provided in the file **`accumarray_purepy.py`** uses pure python, but is much slower than the other implementations.  **`accumarray_numpy.py`** makes use of a variety of `numpy` tricks to try and get as close to the hardware's optimal performance as possible, however if you really want the absolute best performance possible you will need the **`accumarray_weave.py`** version - see the notes on `scipy.weave` below *TODO: this isn't refactored properly yet*.
+The **`accumarray_numpy_ufunc.py`** version is only for testing and benchmarking, though hopefully in future, if numpy improves, this version will become more relevant.
+ Note that if you know which implementation you want you only need that one file, plus the `accumarray_utils.py` file.
+See below for benchmarking stats.
 *TODO: create a meta-implementation which dynamically picks from available implementations based on which is available.*

 ###Available aggregation functions